EXAM INFORMATION 2014

 How long do I have to take each exam?

 You have 48 hours to complete each exam starting from the time that you accessed it.
-If you submit your exam past the designated 48 hours, you will be deducted 10 points of your final grade.
+Exams are graded out of 100 points and there will be a 10 point deduction for exams not completed within the 48-hour time frame.
 The Academy has a "no make-up" policy for exams.